 Immigration

-Delays in police stations and Social Security, main obstacles to the regularization of migrants
+Delays at police stations and Social Security, main obstacles to the regularization of migrants

-BarcelonaFinal stretch of the extraordinary regularization process that aims to enable thousands of migrants living and working in Spain (in the underground economy) to obtain residency permits that will allow them to end a life without rights.
-After a turbulent start over two months ago, during which misinformation and lack of resources led to long queues of applicants for the necessary documentation for the procedures, the process will close on June 30.
-So far, more than 900,000 applications have been submitted, almost double the 500,000 projected by the Spanish government.
+BarcelonaFinal stretch of the extraordinary regularization process that should allow thousands of migrants living and working in Spain (in the underground economy) to obtain the residence permit that will allow them to end a life without rights.
+After a turbulent start more than two months ago, in which misinformation and lack of resources led to long queues of applicants to receive the necessary documentation for the procedures, the process will close on June 30.
+So far, more than 900,000 applications have been submitted, almost double the 500,000 foreseen by the Spanish government.

-With seven business days left for the Spanish government to close this extraordinary window, problems are mounting due to the administration's collapse in scheduling appointments to continue the process.
+With seven working days left before this extraordinary window closes, problems are mounting due to the administration's collapse in providing appointments to continue with the process.
 "These remaining days will be a challenge for many people who have not received their original documentation or cannot afford the fees for sworn translations," points out Mohamed Aït abou Moujane, a member of the board of directors of Ecas (the federation of social action entities) and spokesperson for immigration issues.
 Due to these and other problems, the Taula del Tercer Sector has urged Pedro Sánchez's executive to extend the process by 15 more days, but for now, there will be no extension.
 "Many people will be left out of the process because they won't make it," he insists.

 Cargando